devopsdays/devopsdays-web/content/events/2023-washington-dc/sponsor-info.md

 **Can I sponsor a talk?**

 Absolutely not.
 Devopsdays does not sell conference speaking slots; sponsors' employees are welcome to submit talk proposals.
+You _can_, as a participant, suggest an Open space topic within your problem space.

 **Can I get a discount for sponsoring multiple DevOpsDays?**

 All DevOpsDays events are independently organized, so no multi-city sponsorships are available.

-**Who organizes DevOpsDays Chicago?**
+**Who organizes DevOpsDays DC?**

-Your [DevOpsDays Chicago organizers](https://devopsdays.org/chicago/contact) are Chicago-based technology folks who volunteer their time for this event.
+Your [DevOpsDays DC organizers](https://devopsdays.org/washington-dc/contact) are DC-based technology folks who volunteer their time for this event.

 All money collected from sponsors goes towards the conference and its related expenses.
-We are not a non-profit, so sponsorships are not tax deductible.
-Contact us at chicago-sponsors@devopsdays.org  to get our W9.
+Contact us at sponsors@devopsdaysdc.org  to get our W9.

-For any other questions, email all of us at <chicago@devopsdays.org>
+For any other questions, email all of us at <washington-dc@devopsdays.org>

+**Version Information**:

+- 2023-08-25 v0.9 - First cut at copying over from Google Doc FAQ, with help from Chicago's sponsor-info